me3zaAKAgoat/42cursus/README.md

   - Streams are represented by the type FILE\*.
 - #### **File Descriptors**
   - A file decscriptor is an integer that represents the connection opened between a source and a destination (mostly used in low level routines).

+- It is good practice to redirect all error messages to stderr, while directing regular output to stdout.
+It is beneficial to do this because anything written to stderr is not buffered, i.e., it is immediately written to the screen so that the user can be warned immediately.
+- Stderr is usually the console because it is the programmer tha should be notified when an error occurs.

 ## **Makefile**